NicoMarshall/Stroke-Prediction/README.md

  * Precision: 22 %
  * Recall: 56 %

 In other words, just over half of stroke sufferers are identified by the model.
-Overall this is a fairly poor performance, probably due to the heavily imbalanced nature of the dataset.
+Overall this is a fairly poor performance, likely due to the heavily imbalanced nature of the dataset which doesn't allow the model to optimize for correctly classifying positive classes.
 The next stage would therefore be to try oversampling from the positive class using SMOTE ("Synthetic Minority Oversampling Technique").
-Additionally, we can try rescaling the dataset so that all features sit within 0 and 1; SVMs are sensitive to scale.

 # SMOTE Implementation